ericezzhao/n8n-docker/README.md

 ## System Pipeline

-- Monitors a folder for new files and content changes every minute
+- Monitors a folder for new files and content changes
 - Automatically triggers scripts when files are detected
 - Provides logging with timestamps, file metadata, and debugging information
 - Runs in Docker for easy deployment and portability
-- Uses n8n for visual automation management and for automation capabilities
+- Uses n8n for visual automation management and automation capabilities

 ## 🚀 Quick Setup